aws-samples/aws-lambda-web-gateway/README.md

 The gateway can be configured using either a YAML file (`config.yaml`) or command-line arguments.
 Configuration options include:

 - Lambda function name (required)
-- Lambda invoke mode (Buffered or ResponseStream)
+- Lambda invoke mode (Buffered or ResponseStream, default: Buffered)
 - API keys (for API Key authentication mode)
 - Authentication mode (Open or ApiKey)